 Why take a career break?

-Don’t call a career break a vacation because it is not
+Don’t confuse a career break with a vacation because they’re not the same.

-Some people call taking a break from your job a “CAREER GAP” or “CAREER BREAK” but these terms seem to be used interchangeably with the terms, “SABBATICAL” and “ADULT GAP YEAR” ( which is different from “Gap Year” apparently).
+Some people call a “CAREER BREAK” a “CAREER GAP” but these terms seem to be used interchangeably along with “SABBATICAL”, “ADULT GAP YEAR” and “Gap Year”.

 How long do career breaks or gap years last?

-Because career breaks are typically unpaid, the length varies depending on your goals, financial situation and obligations but typically last anywhere from a couple of months to a full year.
-Most people cannot sustain a career break longer than one year due to financial reasons and responsabilities.
+Because career breaks are typically unpaid, the length varies depending on your goals, financial situation and obligations but typically they can last anywhere from a couple of months to a full year.
+Most people cannot sustain a career break longer than one year due to financial reasons and responsibilities.